-A liquid flow switch is applicable in chlorination of a swimming pool, hot water heating, air conditioning, liquid transfer systems, fire sprinkler systems and industrial laser cooling systems.
+A liquid flow switch is applicable in chlorination of a swimming pool, hot water heating, air conditioning, liquid transfer systems, fire sprinkler systems, and industrial laser cooling systems.

 Air flow switches are used to clean room filter systems, exhaust ventilation, and air treatment systems.

-> Water treatment systems
+- Water treatment systems

-> Additive or blending systems
+- Additive or blending systems

-> Air supply systems
+- Air supply systems

-> Duct type heating
+- Duct type heating

 What are some of the functions of a flow switch?

-Since flow switches play such an integral role in the industry, measuring flow rate accurately is very important.
-The flow rate of liquids can be inferred by calculating the change in dynamic energy or velocity.
-The velocity is dependent upon the pressure differential that forces the liquid through the conduit or pipe.
-Since the cross-sectional area of a pipe is constant and known, the velocity will be a good indication of the flow rate.
-Calculating the flow rate is imperative as it helps to set flow switches to a pre-determined close function.
+Measuring flow rate accurately is crucial.
+This is inferred by calculating the change in dynamic energy or velocity; the velocity, in turn, is dependent upon the pressure differential that forces the liquid through the conduit or pipe.
+Since the cross-sectional area of a pipe is constant and known, the velocity is a good indication of the flow rate.
+Calculating the flow rate must be done as it assists in setting flow switches to a pre-determined close function.